syswonder/hvisor-book-en/src/chap03/VirtIOUseage.md

 	--device blk,addr=0xa003c00,len=0x200,irq=78,zone_id=1,img=rootfs2.ext4 &
 ```

-Here `--device blk` indicates creating a Virtio disk device for use by the virtual machine with id `zone_id`.
-This virtual machine will interact with the device through an MMIO region, which starts at `addr`, with a length of `len`, the device interrupt number is `irq`, and the corresponding disk image path is `img`.
+`--device blk` indicates creating a Virtio disk device for use by the virtual machine with id `zone_id`.
+The virtual machine will interact with the device through an MMIO region, starting at address `addr`, with length `len`, device interrupt number `irq`, and corresponding disk image path `img`.

 > Virtual machines using Virtio devices need to add information about the Virtio mmio node in the device tree.